Volunteer at the Cambodia Food and Farming Project

 Placements are normally for 1 to 12 weeks.
-You will be required to be available for 6 hours per day with 2 days free time per week on Saturday and Sunday.
-The earliest start is usually 8am and the latest finish 5pm, although exact times can vary.
+You will be required to be available for 6 - 8 hours per day with 2 days free time per week on Saturday and Sunday.
+Volunteers will have breaks throughout the day.
+The earliest start is usually 6:30am and the latest finish 4pm, although exact times can vary.

 You could find yourself digging the ground in preparation for planting, planting seeds, transplanting seedlings, harvesting crops or even gathering organic materials for compost.
+You may also be involved in preparing and serving breakfast or lunch at the projects.
 If you have relevant qualifications you may also help in training local staff in your particular skill area.

 The work on this programme can be quite physical and the weather is usually hot and humid so does require a good level of fitness.
 But there is nothing quite like the satisfaction you will feel just knowing that you are helping to grow food and keep our communities on the road to sustainability!